TheFockinFury/Non-Custodial-Nostr-Zaps-CLN/README.md

 This guide assumes that you already own a domain, that you have your reverse proxy up and running to point requests from the Internet over to your server, and that you have a Lightning node with Bitcoin and Core Lightning installed.

-### Security

-The guide below requires you to expose a port over Clearnet which does increase your attack surface and may pose privacy or security challenges if not done carefully.
-Consider doing the following before moving forward:

-- If you absolutely must open a port on your home router, consider using a DNS service like Cloudflare when following this guide.
-Cloudflare allows you to proxy your connections so that your home IP is at least not exposed directly in DNS entries.
-- Rather than exposing a port on your home router, consider setting up a [Cloudflare Zero Trust tunnel](https://omar2cloud.github.io/cloudflare/cloudflared/cloudflare/) instead.
-- The self-hosting purist may instead prefer to remove all reliance on third parties along your request path.
-You can rent a cheap virtual private server through providers like Linode or Digital Ocean, then set up your own VPN tunnel between that server and your home network.
-A setup like this has the added benefit of allowing you to operate your node over Clearnet without exposing your private IP address; the only IP that gets exposed is the IP of your virtual server in the cloud.
-Here is an [excellent guide](https://github.com/TrezorHannes/Dual-LND-Wireguard-VPS) for how to set that up.
-It's written for an LND node but is easy to translate the required config changes to CLN.

 ### Getting Ready

 1. First, you'll need to install Rust as that will be required to build the Core Lightning plugins we're going to add.
 As per the installation guide [here](https://www.rust-lang.org/learn/get-started), run the following as your admin user on your Lightning node: